-So why not apply the same seasonal shift to your fridge?
 Salad leaves and ice pops are out after all and root vegetables and roast lamb (or nut roasts) and in.
-It’s time for change and with that comes the job of organising the contents of your Liebherr appliance.
+It’s time for change and with that comes the job of the fridge organisation of your Liebherr appliance.

 Here we to guide you through it.
 What food goes where, how to keep everything fresher for longer and bad fridge habits to ditch – that kind of thing.

 Life is busy.
 Why bother to organise your fridge?